ietf-rats-wg/eat/draft-ietf-rats-eat.md

 following CDDL types are encoded in JSON as follows:

 * bstr -- MUST be base64url-encoded
-* time -- MUST be encoded as NumericDate as described in Section 2 of {{RFC7519}}.
+* time -- MUST be encoded as NumericDate as described in {{Section 2 of RFC7519}}.
-* string-or-uri -- MUST be encoded as StringOrURI as described in Section 2 of {{RFC7519}}.
+* string-or-uri -- MUST be encoded as StringOrURI as described in {{Section 2 of RFC7519}}.
 * uri -- MUST be a URI {{RFC3986}}.
 * oid -- MUST be encoded as a string using the well established dotted-decimal notation (e.g., the text "1.2.250.1") {{RFC4517}}.